jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-android/README.md

 6. Click `APIs and auth`>`Credentials` and under `Public API access` click `Create new Key`.
 7. Click `Server Key` and click `Create`.
 Make note of the `API KEY`.

-Second, you must register the application and an Android variant of the application with the UnifiedPush Server.
-This requires a running UnifiedPush Server instance and uses the unique metadata assigned to the application by GCM.
-For information on installing the UnifiedPush Server, see the README distributed with the UnifiedPush Server or the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/).
+Second, you must register the application and an Android variant of the application with the Unified Push Server.
+This requires a running Unified Push Server instance and uses the unique metadata assigned to the application by GCM.
+For information on installing the Unified Push Server, see the README distributed with the Unified Push Server or the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).

-1. Log into the UnifiedPush Server console.
+1. Log into the Unified Push Server console.
 2. In the `Applications` view, click `Create Application`.
 3. In the `Name` and `Description` fields, type values for the application and click `Create`.
 4. When created, under the application click `No variants`.